 Between 18 March 2020 and 30 April 2022, Causeway Link CW7 suspended operations amid the COVID-19 pandemic.

 When services resumed on 1 May 2022, Service CW7 was also formally shortened to CIQ 2nd Link ↔ Tuas Link.
 Further bus connections on the Johor side were offered by Service CW4G to Gelang Patah.
-Other local bus routes from CIQ Second Link, such as Service CW7L, had yet to resume.
+Service CW7L, only resumed on 1 January 2023.

 Boarding Point – Tuas Link MRT